Sacred Sites & Pagan Places: Origins and How to Find Ley Lines Near You

-After finding your local lines, it’s time to take a journey and confirm.
+After finding your local lines, it’s time to take a journey and confirm in person.
 This is a sacred journey and you should prepare as such.
 Take a cleansing shower or bath before traveling to these sacred sites.
-You can also smudge yourself beforehand.
-You want to be as spiritually clean as possible so the energy from the ley lines is easier to sense.
-Ideally, you’ll take your pendulum with you.
-Once there, notice how you’re feeling.
+You can also smoke-cleanse beforehand.
+You want to be as spiritually pure as possible so the energy from the ley lines is easier to sense.
+Ideally, you’ll take a pendulum with you.
+Once there, be open to every sensation.
 Do you feel nervous?
 Excited?
 Like you’re about to meet up with a friend you haven’t seen in years?
 This is how I felt when I visited my local ley line.
-I had butterflies in my stomach that didn’t go away.
+I had relentless butterflies in my stomach.

-You can use your pendulum to dowse and find certain areas at the site that have high energetic charges.
-Stop in places where you feel the energy the strongest, then hold your pendulum out and still.
+You can use a pendulum to dowse and find certain areas at the site that have a high energetic charge.
+Stop in places where you feel energy the strongest, then hold your pendulum out and still.
 Let the pendulum swing or circle on its own.
 If it does nothing (which I doubt if you’ve found a ley line), then move on to another spot.
-I guarantee you’ll find the pendulum swinging vigorously as mine did.
+I guarantee you’ll find the pendulum swinging vigorously, as mine did.
 This is a form of dowsing, which is a method that’s been used for years to find ley lines.
 Use your pendulum to also communicate with the spirits traveling the ley lines.
-Don’t forget to cleanse the pendulum and yourself after any communication with spirits.
+Don’t forget to cleanse the pendulum and yourself after any spirit work.